 - Measure results.
 Provide clear indicators of success so that both you and the employee know what is expected of them.

 - Valuable feedback: feedback on delegated tasks.
 Give constructive feedback to improve performance and praise the efforts made on previous tasks.

 7. Journey Mapping

-Companies use Employee Journey Mapping to track an employee’s performance and satisfaction over the course of their employment relationship.
+Companies use Employee Journey Mapping,facilitated by employee performance management software, to track an employee’s performance and satisfaction over the course of their employment relationship.
 On a personal level, they can map their own journey and see how their work performance has changed over time.

 8. Use of “personal performance improvement plans”.